A look at the mandatory so-called 'fortification' of flour in the UK

 4) Poutanen K, Flander L, Katina K. Sourdough and cereal fermentation in a nutritional perspective.
 Food Microbiology 2009; 26, 693-99.

-While the Real Bread Campaign has a position on flour 'fortification' in general, it does not have one on folic acid specifically.
+While the Real Bread Campaign has a position on flour 'fortification' in general, it does not have one specifically on the addition of folic acid.

-The addition synthetic folic acid to flour is a complicated issue.
-Sadly, lack of funding means that the Real Bread Campaign is not able to dedicate the time necessary to make a fully-researched and considered contribution to that specific debate.
+Sadly, lack of funding means that the Real Bread Campaign is not able to dedicate the time necessary to research this issue fully enough to make an appropriately-considered contribution to the debate.

 Campaign co-founder Andrew Whitley published the article 'Folic acid in our flour – food sense or counsel of despair?' on his Breadmatters website.